bychok300/rattron/README.md

 #### notice that loggerNtcpHandler.js does't contains functions for sending created files to attacker

 this is it :^) Virus total test doesn't recognize any malware or trojan or somthing bad.
-It tool fully unvisible for antivirus feel free to ask your quiestions, create pull requests, and do whatever you want)
+It tool fully unvisible for antivirus feel free to ask your quiestions, contribute to project and do whatever you want)

 if you like this app you may donate me. bitcoin: 17jJDW8z9KVsueY4P7g33jrJhZbD9GxsBY